In today’s world, virtual meetings and digital presentations are the norm.

 Here are 7 keys to delivering powerful digital presentations

 I recently attended an online presentation whilst preparing an invoice, accepting a LinkedIn connection request and responding to an email.

 Research suggests that the human mind is conditioned to wander 47% of the time.
-When you’re attending an online presentation and are not only invisible but have access to a wide range of other distractions, I’m sure that number soars.
+When you’re attending digital presentations with easier access to a wide range of other distractions, I’m sure that number soars.

-That’s the first key; awareness.
+That’s the first key; awareness

 2- Start with a promise